eduardomazevedo/moralhazard/README.md

+# moralhazard
-Moral hazard solver.
-The code is basically just organizing Ilan Wolff's code written for Azevedo and Wolff (2025) "Broad Validity of the First-Order Approach in Moral Hazard Models" available here https://github.com/eduardomazevedo/azevedo-wolff-replication/commit/e8af686713dc0fda13fff07cc41e3c7b918b0039.
+This module implements algorithm 1 in Azevedo and Wolff (2025) "Broad Validity of the First-Order Approach in Moral Hazard" for solving the moral hazard problem.

 See `examples/quickstart.py` for usage.
+Interactive demo at XXX